Susan Te Kahurangi King: 1958-2018

-Organized by Intuit: The Center for Intuitive and Outsider Art, Susan Te Kahurangi King: 1958-2018 presents a survey of the New Zealand-based artist’s work.
+Organized by Intuit: The Center for Intuitive and Outsider Art, Susan Te Kahurangi King: 1958-2018 presents a survey of the living, New Zealand-based artist’s work.
+King stopped speaking at age eight, but she has been drawing prolifically since she was a child.
 This major exhibition brings together more than 60 of her drawings, along with memorabilia from the personal archive of her sister, Petita Cole.
-The exhibition includes drawings that span her output from her early colorful mashups of Donald Duck and cartoon imagery to her detailed graphite abstractions to her most recent gouache brush work created during a summer residency at the Elaine de Kooning House in East Hampton, N.Y.
-The exhibition will be the first major presentation of King’s work at Intuit and the first museum exhibition to include personal objects collected by her family.
+The exhibition includes drawings that span her output from her early colorful mashups of Donald Duck and cartoon imagery to her detailed graphite abstractions to her most recent brush work created during a summer residency at the Elaine de Kooning House in East Hampton, N.Y.
+The exhibition will be the first major presentation of King’s work at Intuit and the first museum exhibition to include personal objects.

 King’s intimate drawings (graphite, colored pencil, crayon and ink) reference imagery drawn from everyday life but reinterpreted: not literal depictions of her daily life but inspirations gleaned from her surroundings, thoughts, understandings and experiences.
 Figures such as Donald Duck and the Fanta clown appear prolifically in certain eras of her work, as do curvilinear forms and piled-on landscapes of imagery derived from human forms and popular culture.